mattermost/mattermost-handbook-1/source/people/general-onboarding.rst

 [ ] Join the channels listed [here](https://docs.mattermost.com/process/training.html#channels) to get a feel for the company and to see how we communicate.

+[ ] Explore your Mattermost account settings, making note of your notification settings.
+Tip: Set your messages to send on CTRL + ENTER, while using ENTER will insert a new line, while you’re learning to use Mattermost.

 [ ] Learn how to format your messages using Markdown by reviewing this [guide](https://community-daily.mattermost.com/help/messaging).

-[ ] Take Mattermost's end user training [here](https://academy.mattermost.com/p/end-user-onboarding) and note any feedback (`@ian.tien` will ask for your feedback in your welcome meeting soon!).
+[ ] Take Mattermost's end user training [here](https://academy.mattermost.com/p/end-user-onboarding) and note any feedback.

 [ ] Register your laptop and any other Mattermost-issued equipment [here](https://forms.gle/yBkZo36hzzo8dsbKA).